-Before taking RU-486 or any other medication, get information from a trusted source so that you understand how it works and the possible side effects.
+Before taking the abortion pill or any other medication, get information from a trusted source so that you understand how it works and the possible side effects.
 Women have trusted First Choice with pregnancy decisions since 1985.

 What is it?

 The abortion pill is made up of 2 drugs and is a steroid that causes an abortion when taken orally.
 It should not be used if it has been more than 70 days since your last period.
 It is NOT the same as the Morning After Pill or Plan B.

 - Side effects may include heavy bleeding, headache, diarrhea, nausea, vomiting, cramping.